Sales Content Management Defined

-You may find that some of the ‘popular’ or frequently used sales content that your sales team uses is either outdated or off-message.
-Additionally, if your sales team can’t find what they are looking for they may also take matters into their own hands, and create their own content that is off brand and not marketing approved.
+You may find that some of the ‘popular’ or frequently used sales content that your sales team uses are either outdated or off-message.
+Additionally, if your sales team can’t find what they are looking for they may also take matters into their own hands, and create their own content that is off-brand and not marketing approved.
 Speaking with your sales team is a great opportunity to improve your content strategy before you implement a sales content management system.

 Assess your current sales collateral

 Before you go and create a bunch of new sales collateral for your sales content management system, it is important to see what you already have.
 Take a look at all of your existing sales content and determine what is still useful, what can be updated